Philodendron Varieties: 57 Different Types of Philodendron

 If and when this Philodendron variety flowers, you can expect breathtaking pale yellow-white blooms nestled within its saw-toothed bright green foliage.
 This vining climbing plant can also grow downward while hanging rather than up if there is no support.

-The Bob Cee thrives best in climate zones 10 to 12 and prefers high humidity.
-If you are lucky enough to own this Philodendron, be sure to regularly mist the leaves or have a pebble tray for it.
+Bob Cee thrives best in climate zones 9 to 12 and prefers high humidity.
+If you are lucky enough to own this Philodendron, be sure to keep humidity high.
 Like other varieties in this plant family, Bob Cees prefer to stay in a moist potting medium with proper drainage to avoid root rot.

 Brandtianum

-Suitable indoors with the proper climate or outdoors in growing zones 9 through 11, the Brandtianum thrives well with warmer temperatures and adequate humidity.
+Suitable indoors with the proper climate or outdoors in growing zones 10 through 11, Brandtianum thrives well with warmer temperatures and adequate humidity.
 This Philodendron rarely flowers indoors, but when it does, these blooms are various hues of green with a violent interior.

-Avoid direct sunlight with your Brandtianum to prevent scorching the leaves.
-While misting is an integral part of caring for these plants, be mindful of water that remains on the leaves, as it can encourage bacteria growth that is harmful to your plant.
+Avoid direct sunlight to prevent scorching the leaves.
+While misting is part of caring for these plants, be mindful of water that remains on the leaves, as it can encourage bacteria growth that is harmful to your plant.

 Brazil

-The Brazil Philodendron (or Philodendron Brasil) is a hybrid native to the Caribbean, Central, and South America.
+Philodendron Brasil is a hybrid native to the Caribbean, Central, and South America.
 It has bright green and yellow colors that resemble the flag of Brazil, indicating how it got its name.
-However, this plant can revert to its Heartleaf parentage if it does not receive the adequate nutrients and care to flourish.
+However, this plant can revert to its heartleaf parentage if it does not receive adequate nutrients and care to flourish.

 Burle Marx

-The Burle Marx is an easy-to-care-for Philodendron that originated from Brazil.
-It offers narrow, heart-shaped leaves which range in color from light to dark green and even red, with silver or gold variegation.
+The Burle Marx Philodendron is easy to care for and originated in Brazil.
+It offers narrow, heart-shaped leaves which range in color from light to dark green and even red.

 This Philodendron option is a relatively small plant compared to other varieties.
-Typically, the Burle Marx will only reach two feet high and two to four feet wide, making it an excellent inside plant.
+Typically, Burle Marx will only reach three feet high and two to four feet wide, making it an excellent indoor plant.
 Its flowers are insignificant and are white, blooming only during its reproductive cycle.

 Callosum

-The Callosum originates in northwestern Brazil, the Guiana Shield, and Venezuela, growing attached to trees.
+The Callosum Philodendron originates in northwestern Brazil, growing attached to trees.
 Because of their epiphytic nature, they can grow on land with aerial roots or in well-drained soil as a decorative house plant.

 They are identifiable by their elongated, rounded leaves similar to many Hoya cultivars.
 This Philodendron variety thrives in growing zones 9 through 11 when planted outdoors.
 However, if temperatures drop to freezing, they are not cold-hardy, will not survive a frost, and should be brought indoors.